mdominguezd/s11_cats_report.github.io/sections/methodology.md

 The questions asked during the interviews were oriented towards two main topics that were covered during this internship: Spatial data discovery and spatial data visualization.
 For both topics, the questions were divided into questions related to raster and vector datasets.
 The questions included in the interview can be found in @sec-baseline-q and were meant to be open questions with multiple possible answers.

-Furthermore, beased on the answers of the interviewees a workflow was built to represent visually the traditional steps performed to discover and visualize S11 data.
+Furthermore, based on the answers of the interviewees a workflow was built to represent visually the traditional steps performed to discover and visualize S11 data.
 This visual representation included estimations of the steps where more time was spent on.

-Finally, the answers to the questionnaire were analysed qualitatively following a Thematic Context Analysis (TCA).
+Finally, the answers to the questionnaire were analyzed qualitatively following a Thematic Content Analysis (TCA).
 This type of qualitative analysis focuses on finding common themes in the interviews undertaken [@anderson_thematic_2007].
-The extraction of common patterns within the interviews was initially done using a large language model (i.e. Chat-GPT 3.5) using the prompt presented on @sec-gpt-prompt.
+The extraction of common patterns within the interviews was initially done using a large language model (i.e. Chat-GPT 3.5) using the prompt presented on @sec-gpt-prompt (\hl{Guess I should include here why I used GPT?}).
 Moreover, the themes identified were further refined based on the interviewer's interpretation.

 ## Data and service integration